 - Emotional distress

 Individuals with misophonia may also feel anxious as they anticipate encountering a trigger.
-For example, they might experience anxiety as dinnertime approaches, knowing they’ll have to listen to family members chew.
+For example, they might experience anxiety as dinnertime approaches, knowing they can’t stand chewing noises.

 Typically, misophonia symptoms start to show at a young age, although they can pop up at any time in life.
 According to Harvard Medical School, misophonia symptoms usually appear around age 12.
 Misophonia affects both men and women.